Blog

 Ash Woods, also known as the District of Columbia War Memorial to honor DC residents who served in World War I.

-Back to the car for a picnic on the Potomac!
-Bonus that you’re bound to see lots of low flying helicopters and maybe a few planes taking off.
+There are plenty of vendors and stores along your route, but you can also head back to the car for a picnic on the Potomac!
+Bonus that you’re bound to see lots of low flying helicopters and planes taking off and landing from National Airport.

 What about the Washington Monument…shouldn’t that be in the DC Monument Walk for Families?

 You may notice we haven’t included the Washington Monument.
 Don’t worry, you’ll be able to run to it from the WWII Memorial and you’ll see it very easily for most of the walk.
-As for restrooms, if the public buildings are closed, there will be port-a-potties along the route.
-As of this writing, masks and social distancing are required.
-We hope this helps your lockdown to be a little easier.
-Any tips we should know?
+As for restrooms, don’t worry there are plenty of public restrooms along the route and this is a 100% stroller friendly activity.